The State of Education during the Pandemic

 online class

 Among those directly hit by the pandemic was the educational sector.
-Around 1.2 billion students and teachers worldwide could no longer go back to a face-to-face setup of learning.
-Thus, having to shift to an online mode of learning like the rest of the world.
+Around 1.2 billion students and teachers worldwide could no longer return to a face-to-face learning setup.
+Thus having to shift to an online learning mode like the rest of the world.

-Especially with the average person only having an 8.25-second attention span, keeping up with online meetings and discussions are not that easy.
+Keeping up with online meetings and discussions is not easy, especially with the average person only having an 8.25-second attention span.
 It has been a struggle in this learning setup to make adjustments and obtain resources to support these changes.

 Classes had to be conducted online.

 Online classes in themselves are not a new concept.
-Universities are flexibly offering many degrees even before for the people who are too busy to attend indoor classes.
+Universities flexibly offer many degrees even before for people too busy to attend indoor classes.
 Due to the pandemic, it has become the only alternative for all educators and students affected.

 Classes had to be adjusted and designed to cater to an online audience due to having them in person instead.
 It was stressful for schools to gather all the needed resources to conduct online classes as no one was prepared for the sudden changes that had to be implemented.

 Students who were not heavily reliant on gadgets and mobile devices to learn sought to avail of technologies and internet service providers that would allow them to keep up with the new online learning setup.
-Teachers who were not tech-savvy also had to go through an adjustment period to study how different school and video conferencing platforms work.
-Educational institutions themselves mainly initiated faculty and staff training when it comes to learning how to be online.
-They also had to learn how to navigate the use of technology with all its controls and settings.
+Not tech-savvy teachers also had to go through an adjustment period to study how different school and video conferencing platforms work.
+Educational institutions themselves mainly initiated faculty and staff training on learning how to be online.
+They also had to learn to navigate technology with all its controls and settings.

 Every student and teacher had to accustom themselves to learning remotely.
 Each has had to find their working and studying spaces at their current residences while getting used to long hours sitting in front and staring at a screen to complete their tasks.